 Angular provides powerful structural directives that allow developers to manipulate the DOM dynamically based on application state.
-One of the most commonly used directives is *ngIf
+One of the most commonly used directives is *ngIf.
+This directive enables conditional rendering, ensuring that elements are added to or removed from the DOM depending on a boolean expression.

 In this comprehensive guide, we will cover: